oerc-music/nin-remixer-public/notes/20181127-maintaining-sofa-state-as-dmo.md

 When a colums is added or deleted, the state can be updated by a POST or DELETE operation for each cell description, plus a PUT to update each row description.

 @@There was some discussion about whether the selected filter criteria should be saved.
 To some extent, that would be covered by saving active match annotations for each selected fragment.

-## Sequence data access patterns

-@@This is a prompt/placeholder from a meeting held 2018-12-04 (KP/DL/JP/GK), to hopefully seed continuing thoughts and discussions.@@

-Can we crystalize data access and update patterns to sequence-oriented data that are applicable across different MELD applications?
-And can such patterns be implemented in common MELD core library components?

-SOFA pushes the MELD design by being update-intensive compared with other MELD applications (except maybe the Jam sesssion, where the nature of the updates was more linear - or additive?).

-(MELD interactions with sequence: more common to "blus" between grid "columns" than between "rows".)

-(GK: think about alternative grid designs in LDP - esp. grid-like thing - a _quilt_? - as single resource.
-See [notes/20181214-MELD-music-quilts.md](./20181214-MELD-music-quilts.md).)